 Seller's Description:

-Fair.
-May have light surface scratches.
-Case and artwork are included but their condition may vary.
+Good.
+May have very light or no surface scratches.
+Case and cover artwork are included but may show minimal signs of wear.
 If applicable: Digital copy or ultraviolet codes may be expired or not included.
 Slipcover may not be included.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.